Project targeting Europe’s PV ingot and wafer manufacturing gap underway

 Or continue reading this article for free

-Trade body Solar Power Europe, which is coordinating the Horizon Europe-funded project, noted that although Europe continues to expand solar deployment, it currently has limited production capacity in this part of the value chain.
+Trade body Solar Power Europe, one of the partners in the Horizon Europe-funded project, noted that although Europe continues to expand solar deployment, it currently has limited production capacity in this part of the value chain.

 “By working on this early stage of solar manufacturing, EuroCZFactory aims to build European expertise and know-how, help reduce the manufacturing gap and contribute to future industrial initiatives in Europe,” SPE said in a statement.